Image Credit: artsveta/Shutterstock.com

 Efforts are being made to curb underwater pollution.
-Now, there may soon be a new type of paraphyletic aquatic life in the World’s waters – the robotic fish, used to track underwater pollution levels and underwater life.
-Currently, there are many underwater vehicles used to track movement of submarines and to clear waterways, but their size and shape doesn’t exactly blend in with aquatic life.
+Now, there may soon be a new type of paraphyletic aquatic life in the world’s waters – a robotic fish used to track underwater pollution levels and underwater life.
+Currently, there are many underwater vehicles used to track the movement of submarines and to clear waterways, but their size and shape don’t exactly blend in with aquatic life.

 The lack of noise in a large aquatic environment will also be a survival technique for small fish to help prevent them from being tracked by larger prey.
 Monitoring pollution levels isn’t the only reason why the development of robotic fish technology is important, as they also allow one to observe feeding habits and behavioral patterns to help understand a given species and to use this information in efforts to conserve the environment.

 Basic Biomechanics of a Robotic Fish

-The structural frame to a fish is divided up into specific sections based on function.
-To begin with, we can take a look at the caudal fin.
-Zhou C, et al and a team of researchers at the Institute of Automation, Chinese Academy of Sciences, Beijing, demonstrate a novel prototype of a robotic fish.
-The Caudal fin, also known as the tail to a fish is the driving force for a fish, it’s a what allows the fish to move through water freely.
-The team have used a tail that moves up and down to help push the fish in a forward direction using a direct current motor.
-There are also rubber tubes to this prototype that make the frame of the fish’s body (figure 1).
+The caudal fin, also known as the tail fin, propels the fish and allows it to move through water freely.
+The team has used a tail that moves up and down to help push the fish in a forward direction using a direct current motor.
+There are also rubber tubes to this prototype that make up the frame of the fish’s body (figure 1).

 Figure 1.
 The basic structure of a robotic fish.
 Source: Zhao C, et al. Design and control of biomimetic robotic fish FAC-I. Published in Kato, N., Kamimura, S. (2008).
 Bio-Mechanisms of Swimming and Flying: Fluid Dynamics, Biomimetic Robots and Sport Science.
 Japan: Springer Science and Business Media.